 Like Bitcoin, Ethereum with its built-in application programming platform represents important technological advances that could help to provide less expensive and more secure services and products in a transparent way, as well as the redefinition of the boundaries between organizations, industries, and markets.

-At the beginning of each month, a new article is published in the series of "How Bitcoin and Co are changing the traditional banking world".
-Other articles available:
+By the first week of each month, a new article is published in the series of "How Bitcoin and Co are changing the traditional banking world".
+More articles published so far:

 Tips for practitioners